 We would like to thank the following organizations for their ongoing support:

-Social Science Research Council of Canada, Wawatay Communications Society, Community Media Advocacy Centre, CKWE 103.9FM, First Mile Connectivity Consortium, Forum for Research and Policy in Communications, Indigenous and Northern Affairs Canada - Strategic and Statistics Research Directorate, Media@McGill, University of Manitoba - Department of Anthropology, University of Ottawa - Department of Communication, University of Ottawa - Faculty of Arts, University of Ottawa, University of King's College, University of Alberta, CHUO, CKDU, UMFM, CFRT 107,3, l'Association des Francophones du Nunavut, and the World Association of Community Radio Broadcasters (AMARC)
+Social Sciences and Humanities Research Council of Canada, Wawatay Communications Society, Community Media Advocacy Centre, CKWE 103.9FM, First Mile Connectivity Consortium, Forum for Research and Policy in Communications, Indigenous and Northern Affairs Canada - Strategic and Statistics Research Directorate, Media@McGill, University of Manitoba - Department of Anthropology, University of Ottawa - Department of Communication, University of Ottawa - Faculty of Arts, University of Ottawa, University of King's College, University of Alberta, CHUO, CKDU, UMFM, CFRT 107,3, l'Association des Francophones du Nunavut, and the World Association of Community Radio Broadcasters (AMARC)